Osamu Kido: Career

 Osamu Kido made his debut for Japanese Wrestling Association on February 21, 1969, against Hirokatsu Shinkai (Motoyuki Kitazawa/Shoji Kai).
 When Antonio Inoki was expelled from JWA in 1971, Kido followed suit and helped Inoki form a new promotion called New Japan Pro-Wrestling in 1972.
 In 1975, Kido and Tatsumi Fujinami were sent abroad to Europe, to participate in an international tournament in Germany.
 Afterwards, he went to the United States to train in Florida with the legendary Karl Gotch, who called Kido "his son."

 Kido returned to NJPW in February 1976.
 However, due to his simplistic wrestling style and lack of expression, he was relegated to opening and mid-card matches.

-After eight years, Kido left NJPW to join UWF by Karl Gotch's recommendation.
+After eight years, Kido left NJPW to join UWF at Karl Gotch's recommendation.
 In the UWF, Kido gained popularity with his mat skills.
 In 1985, he won the Three Tour Tournament.

 After the UWF promotion fell apart, Kido and most of the UWF roster returned to NJPW in December 1985, setting the stage for the original NJPW vs. UWF feud.
-The feud showcased Kido higher up on the matches.
+The feud showcased Kido higher up in the matches.
 On August 5, 1986, Kido teamed with Akira Maeda to win the IWGP Tag Team Championship, defeating Tatsumi Fujinami and Kengo Kimura.
 They would hold on to the titles for over a month, before losing the titles back to Fujinami and Kimura on September 23, 1986.
 As Maeda and most of the UWF stars decided to restart the UWF as Newborn UWF in 1988, Kido decided to stay in NJPW, because "his father (Karl Gotch) wasn't there."